sreedevi-langoju/12weekawsworkshopchallenge/week5/DatabaseMigration/Labs/EC2MariaDB_RDSMySQL_Migration.md

 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/a827a769-ecdd-4abe-9d5d-35a3b44e9b77" width=600 height=300>

-7. In the advanced setting section, copy and paste the below script in the User data:
+7. In the advanced setting section, copy and paste the below script in the User data.

+   With this script  we are going to install and start MariaDB server on the Linux EC2 instance that was launched in the previously.
+MariaDB is a popular open-source relational database management system, and it needs to be installed on the EC2 instance to serve as the source database for the migration process.

   ```
     #!/bin/bash